krjordan/mycodingblog/content/post/building-an-app-with-angular-cli-and-material.md

 }
 ```

-Now when our previous or next buttons are clicked, our component methods will be called to decrement/increment our property and then emit an event to out <code class="language-typescript">BeerListComponent</code>.
+Now when our previous or next buttons are clicked, our component methods will be called to decrement/increment our property and then emit an event to our <code class="language-typescript">BeerListComponent</code>.
 Now lets add our <code class="language-javascript">updatePage()</code> method to the <code class="language-typescript">BeerListComponent</code>.

 ```typescript
 // Change our OnInit method to call updatePage